satya-das/cib/examples/030-virtual-function-and-bkwd-compatibility/README.md

 ```

 There is no surprises that this new client will work with new library.
 But the old client, the client of previous example `virtual-function`, should continue working with new library without any change or recompilation.
-The automated test `/030-virtual-function-and-bkwd-compatibility/` ensures the client of `virtual-function` works with library of this example.
+The automated test `030-virtual-function-and-bkwd-compatibility` ensures the client of `virtual-function` works with library of this example.

 The reason of this **ABI stability** is that virtual tables are not shared across components.
-CIB shares **MethodTable** instead.
-Let's see the diff of method table of new library:
+In previous example we learnt how runtime polymorphism works across component boundary using MethodTable.
+Let's see the diff of MethodTable of new library:

 ```diff
 --- ../020-virtual-function/cib/example.h.cpp